datameet-pune/datameet-pune.github.io/README.md

   * QGIS
   * machine learning, modelling, etc

-tip : learning happens quicker when there is real world data to work on.
+> Tip : learning happens quicker when there is real world data to work on.

-incentive : learner can publish an output of their learning, like a cleaned up dataset or a viz.
+> Incentive : learner can publish an output of their learning, like a cleaned up dataset or a viz.
 This can be a valuable addition to their resume.

 ### Footnote